Gay Men Can't Donate To Game Of Thrones Blood Drive

 It’s part of a new campaign with the American Red Cross, which encourages fans to donate blood in exchange for a limited edition Iron Throne T-shirt and a chance to attend the show’s much anticipated season 8 world premiere.

 But there’s a catch.
-Per Food and Drug Administration (FDA) regulations, gay and bisexual men can’t donate blood — although they can still enter the contest.
+Per Food and Drug Administration (FDA) regulations, gay and bisexual men can’t donate blood — so that means they can’t enter the contest.
 The FDA’s existing rules require gay and bisexual men to abstain from sexual activity for a full year before donating blood.
 Women who have had sex with bisexual men within a year are also banned from donating.
 The agency enacted its strict eligibility guidelines in an effort to reduce the risk of transferring HIV via blood transfusion — restrictions date back to the AIDS crisis in 1983 — and it was only in 2015 that the FDA lifted its lifetime ban on accepting blood donations from gay men.

 Advertisement